Cases in Temple mumps outbreak now up to 38

 But all have ties to Temple.

-Temple's outbreak began about 2 weeks ago, and it is the latest in nearly 2 dozen outbreaks on college campuses in the past few years.
+Temple's outbreak began about 2 weeks ago, and it is the latest in nearly two dozen outbreaks on college campuses in the past few years.

 Unlike the recent measles outbreaks, in most mumps cases, students have been vaccinated.